hannes-marais/innovation-algebra/README.md

 ## FIRE meta-framework (IA 2.2+)

-IA also employs a new meta-framework called [FIRE](FIRE.md), which creates a way to think about using all the idea frameworks in the whole innovation process.
+IA also employs a new meta-framework called [FIRE](FIRE.md), which creates a way to evaluate ideas using all the frameworks.
+So if you do not know how to proceed with evaluation/improvement, type `FIRE`, `FIRE | ++`.

 ## IA Examples